Tel Aviv Pride: As a part of Tel Aviv culture

-The parade on 10 June 2011 grew to an estimated 100,000 participants and included official representatives of LGBT groups from global companies such as Google and Microsoft.
+The parade on June 10, 2011 grew to an estimated 100,000 participants and included official representatives of LGBT groups from global companies such as Google and Microsoft.
 (Tel Aviv boasts one of the largest concentrations of hi-tech companies of any city in the world.)

 In 2012, the parade attracted crowds exceeding 100,000, making it again the largest gay pride event in the Middle East and Asia.
 The event is advertised all around the world by the Israeli Tourism Ministry, marking the city of Tel Aviv as "the" premiere LGBT tourism destination.

 For 2014, with an anticipated parade attendance of 150,000, a decision was made to move the after-parade beach party from Gordon Beach to Charles Clore Park.
 The event was hosted by Israeli actress/supermodel Moran Attias, with performances by Dana International, Mei Feingold, and Ninet.

 In 2022 pride activists from the sustainability movement begin working on making the Middle East's largest pride parade more ecologically responsible.

 During 2024, out of respect for the ongoing Gaza war hostage crisis, Tel Aviv cancelled its pride parade.
 The parade was once again canceled in 2025 amidst the June 2025 Iranian strikes against Israel.

+On June 12, 2026, the parade returned for the first time since the October 7 attacks.
+The Israeli Ministry of Foreign Affairs reported that the 2026 parade had been attended by over 100,000 people.
+Police screening access to the area of the parade denied entry to some who were deemed to be in possession of "anti-government material", including one woman who was turned away for wearing a shirt criticizing National Security Minister Itamar Ben-Gvir.